horothesun/scala-dojo/src/main/scala/exprparsing/README.md

 ## Parsing

-The `exprP` expression parser is built on top of the `cats-parse` parsed combinator library.
+The `exprP` expression parser is built on top of the `cats-parse` parser combinator library.

 ```scala
 val parsedExpr: Either[Parser.Error, Expr] = exprP.parse("1-2.0*3")